-Commodity adaptation
+Commodity guidance

-For the Framework to be used as the basis for conformance verification, it should be adapted to the relevant commodity, and, when applicable, also to the geographical region.
-The adaptation of the Framework allows a flexible approach that adapts to issues relevant to specific commodities while still aligning with the general Framework principles and criteria.
-This commodity adaptation may be combined with a risk-based approach.
+For the Framework to be used as the basis for conformance certification for specific commodities, relevant guidance will be developed.
+The guidance for the Framework allows an approach that focus on issues relevant to specific commodities while still using the general Framework principles and criteria.
+This commodity guidance may be combined with a risk-based approach.